SimonGoring/WitnessTrees/R/paper/GoringetalMarkdown.md

 spatial coherence, and have more taxa with percent composition \> 10% than within Novel forests during the FIA era (d).*

+**Figure 9**. *(a) Distribution of dissimilarity quantiles for the FIA forests from historical PLS forests.
+The quantile scale is defined using nearest neighbor distances within the PLS data, provding a measure of internal variability. (b) The model relating novelty to spatial distance from remnant forest.
+Here the 25%ile is used to indicate remnant forest, The red dashed line indicates forested cells above the 95%ile of dissimilarity, or novel forests.
+The curves represent the relationship between spatial distance and compositional dissimilarity for each of the four major historic forest types defined here as Oak savanna (Green), Oak/Poplar/Maple (Blue), northern pine/spruce forest (Purple) and mixedwood (Red).*

-**Figure 9**. *Transects (a) across the region show clear changes in the ecotonal strength.
+**Figure 10**. *Transects (a) across the region show clear changes in the ecotonal strength.
 Transect One shows shifts in broad-leafed taxon distributions from the PLS to FIA (b and c) and in needle-leafed distributions (d and e).
 Transect Two broadleaf (f and g) and needleleaf (h and i) taxa show shifts that again appear to represent regional scale